SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValuePrinterSaverAndMatPlotterSaver**
 ................................................

-Print on standard output and, in the same, time save in a file of the '/tmp' directory and graphically plot with Matplolib the current value of the variable (saved and non persistent plot).
+Print on standard output and, in the same, time save in a file available in the system temporary directory and graphically plot with Matplolib the current value of the variable (saved and non persistent plot).

 ::

     print(str(info)+' '+str(var[-1]))
-    import numpy, re
+    import os.path, numpy, re, tempfile
+    tempdir=tempfile.gettempdir()
     import matplotlib.pyplot as plt
     v=numpy.array(var[-1], ndmin=1)
     global istep